 Fit acoustic panels in the empty stud cavities to remove any air gaps between the wooden frame of the wall.

 Mass loaded vinyl is thin, flexible and can last a long time.
 It has high-mass so can block sound.
 The sheets will need to be cut to size and placed over the gaps, they should be nailed to the frame and ideally, the pieces should overlap each other by 2 inches.

 Mass loaded vinyl can be used in addition to the acoustic panels.
 When installing, it is best to start at the top of the frames and work your way down to make sure the top edge is flush with the ceiling.

 If you are installing drywall as a soundproofing measure, it is best to either install two layers of drywall with green glue in between them or invest in dampened drywall which features a soundproofing layer sandwiched in the middle of it.

 Having two layers will significantly reduce the amount of noise coming through the wall.
-Green glue is a soundproofing material that is cheap and easy to use, it will help make sure the drywall is sealed off and airtight.
+Green glue is a soundproofing material that is cheap and easy to use (similar alternatives are available), it will help make sure the drywall is sealed off and airtight.

 If you are living in an apartment, you may want to soundproof the floor and/ or ceiling as bass vibrates through solid structures.